 Transport: Walking and Cycling Overview of Lead Organisations ESCC is responsible for managing and maintaining footpaths, rights of way and some cycle paths.
 The South Downs National Park Authority is responsible for the South Downs Way.
-Sustrans is the registered charity responsible for the creation, maintenance and promotion of the National Cycle Network that runs through the District, linking Worthing and Rye.
-Main Sources of Information East Sussex Local Transport Plan (LTP) 2011-2026 LTP Implementation Plan January 2016/17 - 2020/21 Existing and Planned Provision Existing dedicated cycle paths in the District include Lewes to Brighton Lewes to Firle Lewes to Kingston Lewes to Ringmer Newhaven to Bishopstone.
-Telscombe Cliffs to Saltdean ESCC is developing a Local Cycling & Walking Investment Strategy to mirror the Government's Cycling & Walking Investment Strategy which aims to make cycling and walking a natural choice for shorter journeys, or as part of longer journeys, by 2040.
-Funding Sources Potential cycling schemes are considered for inclusion in the County Council's Local Transport Capital Programme (LTCP)
+Sustrans is the registered charity responsible for the creation, maintenance and promotion of the National Cycle Network that runs through the district, linking Worthing and Rye.
+Main Sources of Information East Sussex Local Transport Plan (LTP) 2011-2026 LTP Implementation Plan January 2016/17 - 2020/21 Existing and Planned Provision Existing dedicated cycle paths in Lewes District include Lewes to Brighton Lewes to Firle Lewes to Kingston Lewes to Ringmer Newhaven to Bishopstone.
+Telscombe Cliffs to Saltdean A new cycle route between Lewes and Newhaven is under construction and £250,000 of CIL funding has been approved to support its implementation.
+ESCC is developing a Local Cycling & Walking Investment Strategy to mirror the Government's Cycling & Walking Investment Strategy which aims to make cycling and walking a natural choice for shorter journeys, or as part of longer journeys, by 2040.

-alongside other schemes such as walking, bus priority and safety schemes.
+Funding Sources Potential cycling schemes are considered for inclusion in the County Council's Local Transport Capital Programme (LTCP) alongside other schemes such as walking, bus priority and safety schemes.
 There is no dedicated budget available for the delivery of cycling schemes and, instead, cycling schemes compete with other types of transport schemes for inclusion in the LTCP.
-In addition to the LTCP, funding can also be secured from the following sources: • developer contributions • revenue from parking schemes • external grants • Town and Parish Councils Key Issues Government policy is to increase levels of walking and cycling in recognition of the positive contribution to national priorities, including health, reducing urban congestion, improving air quality, and bringing other economic and social benefits.
+In addition to the LTCP, funding can also be secured from the following sources: developer contributions revenue from parking schemes external grants Town and Parish Councils Key Issues Government policy is to increase levels of walking and cycling in recognition of the positive contribution to national priorities, including health, reducing urban congestion, improving air quality, and bringing other economic and social benefits.
 A key issue for the Local Plan is to make walking and cycling a more attractive option by creating an environment in which active modes of transport are safe, convenient and enjoyable.
 Summary/Role of Local Plan and IDP The Local Plan has an important role to play in taking a spatial approach to improving accessibility and the attractiveness of alternative modes of transport to the car.
 Pedestrian and cycle routes should be safe and provide an enjoyable and practical alternative to car use.
 Appropriate infrastructure for walking and cycling should be built into all new developments, with opportunities taken to enhance and extend the rights of way network for recreational use.